Maybe Mr Musk might volunteer to partake in these clinical trials himself!

 If I know one thing to be true, it’s this: monkeys are good and Elon Musk is bad.
-In light of this, the allegations which emerged last week – that Musk’s Neuralink company has led to the deaths of 15 monkeys – were especially infuriating.
+In light of this, the allegations which emerged in February – that Musk’s Neuralink company has led to the deaths of 15 monkeys – were especially infuriating.

 The monkeys in question had been implanted with Musk’s ‘Neuralink’ brain chips as part of a three-year study, from 2017 to 2020, at the University of California Davis.
 Out of 17 monkeys involved in the clinical trial, 15 reportedly died – information which only came to light following an investigation by animal-rights group Physicians Committee for Responsible Medicine (PCRM), which poured through over 700 pages of documents to arrive at these findings.

-It’s not simply that the monkeys used in the trial died; the nature of their deaths was particularly grizzly.
+It’s not simply that animals are dying, either; it’s that the nature of their deaths are particularly grizzly.
 In a complaint letter to the UC Department of Agriculture, PCRM has accused Neuralink of serious breaches of the Animal Welfare Act.
 One monkey was found with mutilated fingers and toes, “possibly from self-mutilation or some other unspecified trauma.”
 As a result, it had to be euthanised, as was a second monkey that developed a severe skin infection.
 According to the PCRM, “Many, if not all, of the monkeys experienced extreme suffering as a result of inadequate animal care and the highly invasive experimental head implants during the experiments.”

 Perhaps, before inflicting further suffering on innocent animals, Mr Musk might volunteer to partake in these clinical trials himself.